BharathKumarReddy2103/payment/README.md

-# Payment Microservice — Roboshop Application
+# Roboshop Application - Payment Microservice CICD

 This repository contains the **Payment** microservice for the **Roboshop Application**, a microservices-based e-commerce platform for selling robots.
 The Payment service is responsible for handling payment processing and integration within the Roboshop ecosystem.